-Kelly Colobella is known for her strength and fitness, having played in women’s semi-professional (full tackle) American football since 2000.
-As a key team member of Utah Falconz, who play in the US National League, she has played a part in contending for the National Championship four times, winning twice.
+Kelly Colobella is known for her strength and fitness.
+She’s played in women’s semi-professional (full tackle) American football since 2000.
+In that time Kelly has become a key team member of Utah Falconz, who play in the US National League.
+She’s played a part in contending for the National Championship four times, winning twice.

 The tough tackling Defensive Line has also played Offensive Line and Linebacker has been picked as ‘All American’.
 She was also invited to play in the first ever Women’s Football Hall Of Fame game.
-She’s also known as an accomplished powerlifter, and has enjoyed competing in women’s strongman, currently focussing on cutting weight to move to a more competitive category below her current heavyweight (73-84kg) division.
+She’s also known as an accomplished powerlifter, and has enjoyed competing in women’s strongman.
+This led to her focussing on cutting weight to move to a more competitive category below her heavyweight (73-84kg) division.